lunit-io/ocelot23algo/README.md

 # OCELOT23: The algorithm

 In this repository you will find the source code for the Grand Challenge OCELOT23 algorithm container.
+Ocelot is both a MICCAI challenge and an accepeted paper at CVPR 23.

 # Input and output

-* The input
+* The input: the container searches loads and iterates over the validation images, test images and metadata from the already uploaded data in Grand Challenge.
+The implemented loader `DataLoader` at `util.gcio.py` will iterate over the samples for you!.

-* The output
+* The output: your algorithm needs to predict cells with the Multiple Points format.
+To make things easier like with the data loader, we implemented a simple writer class `DetectionWriter` to output the corresponding output file `cell_predictions.json`.
+An example of the output can be found in `test/output/example_output.json`.

 ```json
 {
     "type": "Multiple points",